Washington & Jefferson College: Student housing

-The Pet House, which allows students to bring their pets to campus, has been located in Monroe Hall in Presidents' Row.
-Not all types of pets are permitted, only permits students to bring cats, small dogs, small birds, hamsters, gerbils, guinea pigs, and fish.
-Further, students may only bring pets that they have owned for over one year and be over the age of one and one half, to avoid the problem of impulse purchases and abandonment of pets.
-The college began the pet house program in 2006, and is one of a dozen schools nationwide to have such a program.
-The Pet House has been profiled in The New York Times, the USA Today, Observer-Reporter, and KDKA.

-Several old Victorian houses, named Whitworth Hall and Wade Hall, are used as women's dorms and are slightly isolated from the other dormitories.
-Many students are also housed in the Greek houses on Chestnut Street, all of the Greek organizations on campus occupy houses owned by the college.

-The college's dining services has made efforts to use locally grown foods.
-There are three dining venues on campus, The Commons Café, G&T's Grill and X'Prez'O, which are managed by Bon Apetit Management Company.

 Clubs

 Students may organize new clubs by presenting a constitution and a list of members to the college administration and the student government for approval.
 This approval process does not authorize any club to act on behalf of the college, nor does approval indicate any the college's agreement with the club's purpose.

 The college recognizes over 70 student clubs on campus.
-A number of student clubs are dedicated to encouraging interest is a specific academic discipline, including the "W&J Denominators" mathematics club, the Society of Physics Students, and the Pre-Health Professions Society.
+A number of student clubs are dedicated to encouraging interest in a specific academic discipline, including the "W&J Denominators" mathematics club, the Society of Physics Students, and the Pre-Health Professions Society.
 Others are organized along ethnic and cultural lines, including the Black Student Union and the Asian Culture Association.
 Both major American political parties have chapters at the college, in the form of the "W&J College Democrats" and the Young Republicans.
 Some clubs take the form of non-varsity athletic teams, including the Men's Rugby Club, the Women's Rugby Club, the Equestrian Club, Men's Volleyball Club and the Ultimate Frisbee Club.
 Several clubs create volunteer opportunities though Big Brothers/Big Sisters and the United Way.
 Many religious faiths are represented, including the Hillel Society, Newman Club, and the Student Christian Association, as well as an Interfaith Leadership Club which organizes interfaith events.
 Many other clubs encourage interests in various academic and non-academic activities, including the Green Club (the college's environmental club), the Outdoors Club, and others which are mainly inactive like the Bottega Art Club, the Franklin Literary Society, and the Chess Club.